Intelligent Document Processing: Top 5 Audience Questions on IDP Webinar

-WorkFusion recently hosted an informative webinar on the opportunities and benefits of Intelligent Document Processing — featuring Anil Vijayan of Everest Group and Arnesh Sahay, a Solutions Engineer for WorkFusion, and moderated by Veronika Andreeva, Product Marketing Manager for WorkFusion.
+WorkFusion recently hosted an informative webinar on the opportunities and benefits of Intelligent Document Processing — featuring Anil Vijayan of Everest Group and Arnesh Sahay, a Machine Learning Engineer for WorkFusion, and moderated by Veronika Andreeva, Product Marketing Manager for WorkFusion.

 More than 300 people have attended the free webinar so far, and it’s still available on demand.
 The 30-minute presentation was followed by a Q&A, and many attendees had additional questions about WorkFusion’s document processing solutions that we wanted to answer with some detail here.

 - How are ML/NLP algorithms utilized in WorkFusion’s IDP solution?